Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Experimental observation of model independent relaxation dynamics

-After having excited the ground states atoms to the down spin state, we initialize the dynamics be performing a first $\pi$/2-pulse microwave pulse which set the whole system is the state $\ket{\rightarrow}^{\otimes\rm{N}} = 1/\sqrt{2}(\ket{\uparrow}+\ket{\downarrow})^{\otimes\rm{N}}$ and let the system evolve under the natural Hamiltonian over 4 orders of magnitude in time up to \SI{30}{\micro\second}.
-A second $\pi$/2-pulse at a different readout phase followed by optical de-excitation and field ionization allows a tomographic measurement of the $x$ magnetization $\braket{\hat{S}_x^i} = \sum_i \braket{\hat{s}_x}$~\cite{Signoles2021GlassyDynamics}.
+After having excited the ground state atoms to the down spin state, we implement a Ramsey protocol in our Rydberg experiment.
+To initialize the dynamics a first $\pi$/2-microwave pulse is performed, which sets the whole system is the state $\ket{\rightarrow}^{\otimes\rm{N}} = 1/\sqrt{2}(\ket{\uparrow}+\ket{\downarrow})^{\otimes\rm{N}}$ and we let the system evolve over \SI{30}{\micro\second}.
+A second $\pi$/2-pulse at a different readout phase followed by optical de-excitation and field ionization allows a tomographic measurement of the $x$ magnetization $\braket{\hat{S}_x} = \sum_i \braket{\hat{s}_x^i}$~\cite{Signoles2021GlassyDynamics}.

 The resulting relaxation dynamics of the Ising, Heisenberg XX, and XXZ models are shown in Fig.~\ref{fig:figure2}~(a-c).
 At early times, the magnetization seems to be almost perfectly conserved at $\braket{\hat{S}_x} = 0.5$ before the relaxation begins.
 This effect is attributed to the Rydberg blockade that induces a maximal interaction strength that determines the system's fastest time scale.
-For each model, the system relaxes to zero magnetization within less than \SI{10}{\micro\second}. which is understood in disordered system by considering symmetry arguments: Indeed, the magnetization can be rewritten using the commutator relation for Pauli matrices $\langle \hat{S}_x\rangle = -i\langle [\hat{S}_y, \hat{S}_z]\rangle$.
+For each model, the system relaxes to zero magnetization, which can be understood by considering symmetry arguments: Indeed, the magnetization can be rewritten using the commutator relation for Pauli matrices $\langle \hat{S}_x\rangle = -i\langle [\hat{S}_y, \hat{S}_z]\rangle$.
 The latter term vanishes for each eigenstate $\ket{\phi}$ of the XXZ Hamiltonian because each eigenstate is also an eigenstate of $\hat{S}_z \ket{\phi} = \sum_i \hat{s}_z^{(i)} \ket{\phi} = S_z \ket{\phi}$ due to the global U(1) symmetry leading to $\langle [\hat{S}_y, \hat{S}_z]\rangle = S_z \braket{[\hat{S}_y, 1]} = 0$.
+The timescale of the dynamics occurring within less than \SI{10}{\micro\second} is comparable with the typical interaction strengths in the megahertz regime depending on the realized Heisenberg model (details on the distribution of interaction time scales can be found in the appendix).